Medicare Enrolled

 What this data tells you about Dr. Swain

-Dr. Thomas Swain is a cardiovascular disease in Melbourne, FL, with 20 years in practice.
+Dr. Thomas Swain is a cardiovascular disease specialist in Melbourne, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Swain performed 12,881 Medicare services across 3,802 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Swain received a total of $8,413 from 28 pharmaceutical and/or device companies across 215 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in cardiovascular disease.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.